-- Rescind the disputed legal act, Opinion No 09/2015, due to a violation of both procedural as well as substantive legal rules. - 12.
-In its reply to the request for comments on the admissibility of the appeal, the Agency maintains that it is apparent from its nature, as well as from its wording, its content, its context and the underlying intention of the Agency that the Opinion does not produce legal effects.
-As such, the Opinion is not a decision within the meaning of Article 19(1) of ACER Regulation and cannot be appealed pursuant to this provision. - 13.
-The Agency requests the Board of Appeal to dismiss the appeal as inadmissible.
+- 12. The Appellant requests that the Board of Appeal: - Annul the Opinion of the Agency; - Suspend the application of the Opinion. - 13.
+In its reply to the request for comments on the admissibility of the appeal, the Agency maintains that it is apparent from its nature, as well as from its wording, its content, its context and the underlying intention of the Agency, that the Opinion does not produce legal effects.
+As such, the Opinion is not a decision within the meaning of Article 19(1) of the ACER Regulation and cannot be appealed pursuant to this provision. - 14.
+The Agency requests that the Board of Appeal: - Dismiss the appeal as inadmissible; - Reject the Appellant's request for the suspension of the application of the Opinion.